-The John Wright Memorial Scholarship Program funds one student scholarship per year.
-This scholarship was established at TREE Fund by Wright Tree Service in honor and memory of its founder, John L. Wright, and his son, John R. Wright.
+The John Wright Memorial Scholarship funds one student scholarship per year.
+This scholarship was established at the TREE Fund by Wright Tree Service in honor and memory of its founder, John L. Wright, and his son, John R. Wright.
 Learn more about Wright Tree Service and the founding family here.

 The purpose of this one-year scholarship is to support the arboriculture industry by helping college students interested in commercial arboriculture achieve high academic goals without accumulating burdensome debt.

-Applicants must be high school seniors entering college or community college, or returning college students seeking a first bachelor’s degree or associate’s degree while attending an accredited US college or university.
+Applicants must be high school seniors entering college or community college or returning college students seeking a first bachelor’s degree or associates degree while attending an accredited US college or university.
 All applicants must plan to enter the commercial arboriculture industry.
 Special consideration will be given for honorably discharged veterans and present members of the United States Armed Forces, Reserves and National Guard.

 All of the following criteria must be met to qualify:

 - Pursuing a career in the commercial arboriculture industry

 - Entering or returning student at an accredited undergraduate institution in the United States

 The TREE Fund will accept applications only between January 15 and March 15, each year.
 To apply, send an email containing a brief (no more than 100 words) introduction of yourself (e.g., name, school, year, expected graduation date, and applicable work information) to firstname.lastname@example.org.
 The TREE Fund staff will confirm eligibility for consideration, and if you qualify, will send you a numbered application form for your use.
 You may apply for more than one TREE Fund scholarship on a single application form.